MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 ### Read replicas with certificate pinning scenarios

 With root CA migration to [Microsoft RSA Root CA 2017](https://www.microsoft.com/pkiops/docs/repository.htm), it's feasible for newly created replicas to be on a newer root CA certificate than the primary server that was created earlier.
-For clients that use `verify-ca` and `verify-full` `sslmode` configuration settings, that is, certificate pinning, it's imperative for interrupted connectivity to accept three root CA certificates:
+For clients that use `verify-ca` and `verify-full` `sslmode` configuration settings (that is, certificate pinning), it's imperative for interrupted connectivity to accept three root CA certificates:

 - [Microsoft RSA Root CA 2017](https://www.microsoft.com/pkiops/certs/Microsoft%20RSA%20Root%20Certificate%20Authority%202017.crt)
 - [DigiCert Global Root G2](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem)